Romdhani7/Heart-Disease-Prediction-Web-Application/README.md

 i: Slope of the Peak Exercise ST Segment
 j: Number of Major Vessels Colored by Fluoroscopy
 k: Thalassemia

-##Output
+<h2 style="color: #FD7E14;">📊 Output</h2>
-The model will predict whether the individual has heart disease or not based on the provided health parameters.
+The model predicts whether the individual has heart disease or not based on the provided health parameters.

-##Project Pages
+<h2 style="color: #6610F2;">🌐 Project Pages</h2>
-home.html
+🏠 home.html
-This is the main page of the application.
-It contains the form where users enter their health data.
+The main page of the application.
+Contains the form where users can enter their health data.

-##predict.html
+📈 predict.html
+Displays the prediction results.
-This page displays the predicted result after the user submits the form.
-It shows whether the person has heart disease or not based on the model's prediction.
+Clearly indicates whether the person has heart disease or not.

-License
+<h2 style="color: #17A2B8;">📜 License</h2>
 This project is open source and available under the MIT License.

-Author
+<h2 style="color: #28A745;">👤 Author</h2>
 Romdhani Amina

+GitHub
-GitHub | LinkedIn
+LinkedIn